Move to Portugal from USA: A Complete Guide for Relocating

 Tax Benefits

-Portugal offers attractive tax benefits for foreign residents.
-The Non-Habitual Residence (NHR) program, is a scheme that, for a maximum period of 10 consecutive years, you can benefit from the status of non-habitual resident (NHR), which means that you may pay less tax during that period.
+Portugal used to offer attractive tax benefits for foreign residents.
+The Non-Habitual Residence (NHR) program, was a scheme that, for a maximum period of 10 consecutive years, you could benefit from the status of non-habitual resident (NHR), which means that you paid less tax during that period.

 Proximity to the US